The best tablets of 2021 | CNN Underscored

 The Fire HD 8 Plus can handle a host of everyday tasks and access Amazon's library of content, including streaming movies and TV shows, e-reading and even some light gaming.
 For $109.99, it can do a lot, but know that the Amazon App Store is limited.

-The new ninth-generation iPad keeps the classic design and a quality display, but upgrades the front-facing camera and tosses in a faster chip, the A13 Bionic, which should keep this tablet working for many years to come.
+The new ninth-generation iPad keeps the classic design and a quality display but upgrades the front-facing camera and tosses in a faster chip, the A13 Bionic, which should keep this tablet working for many years to come.
 Most importantly, the price still starts at $329 with 64GB of internal storage.
-Last year that only got you 32GB … which filled up way too fast.
+Last year that only got you 32GB, which filled up way too fast.
 It’s plenty of iPad for most users.

 It may not have the laptop-like horsepower of the iPad Pro, but the ninth-gen iPad is best for everyday tasks — emails, web browsing, word processing, gaming, movies, video calls or even making your own films in iMovie.
 And all of the new features of iPadOS 15 work just fine.
 We threw all of this and more at the device during our testing period and it chugged right along.
-Unless you’re doing big batch photo exports or outputting 4K movies, you’re unlikely to run into issues.
+Unless you’re doing big-batch photo exports or outputting 4K movies, you’re unlikely to run into issues.

-We wouldn’t rush out and upgrade if you have the 8th Gen iPad though, since you won’t see massive improvements.
-Those coming from a Fire tablet — like the 8 Plus, our budget pick — or an older iPad, however,will find that the new iPad is snappier.
+We wouldn’t rush out to upgrade if you have the eighth-gen iPad, though, since you won’t see massive improvements.
+Those coming from a Fire tablet — like the 8 Plus, our budget pick — or an older iPad, however, will find that the new iPad is snappier.

-The 9th Gen iPad still features a 10.2-inch display and it shines here.
+The ninth-gen iPad still features a 10.2-inch display, and it shines here.
 Text is both sharp and bold, while images and videos offer a lot of details with great colors.
 It also features True Tone, which adjusts the screen’s color temperature to match lighting conditions.
-This has reduced eye strain in our testing, making it easy to use the 9th Gen iPad for an entire day.
+This has reduced eye strain in our testing, making it easy to use the ninth-gen iPad for an entire day.

 That’s good, since you’ll easily make it through a day of use without needing to recharge.
 The iPad lasted for nine hours and 45 minutes on our battery test, a 25-minute increase over the eighth-gen iPad.

-And if you want to use your older accessories with the 9th Gen iPad, you’re in luck.
+And if you want to use your older accessories with the ninth-gen iPad, you’re in luck.
 It still supports the first-generation Apple Pencil, so if you have one lying around from an old iPad Pro, you won’t need to buy a new one.
 If you need a keyboard, it supports the Smart Keyboard or Logitech Combo Touch.
 We’d opt for the latter since it’s an entire case and the keys provide much more travel if you’re looking for a keyboard.
-Trust us; your fingers won’t bottom out nearly as often as they do on the Smart Keyboard.
-And if you have a 7th or 8th Gen iPad, it’s the same design so you won’t need to buy new accessories.
+Trust us: Your fingers won’t bottom out nearly as often as they do on the Smart Keyboard.
+And if you have a seventh- or eighth-gen iPad, it’s the same design so you won’t need to buy new accessories.
 And conveniently, Apple ships the new iPad with a Lighting to USB-C cable and a 20-watt charging brick in the box.

-The 9th Gen iPad continues to deliver an exceptional blend of features and performance for a very affordable price.
+The ninth-gen iPad continues to deliver an exceptional blend of features and performance for a very affordable price.
 We’d be willing to bet that this tablet will fit your needs perfectly, whatever they may be, and at a price point that won’t break the bank.

 Best performance: iPad Pro (starting at $749, originally $799; amazon.com or apple.com)